-(3) balances at the time of departure from ABB.
-Prepared on an accrual basis.
+(4) Prepared on an accrual basis.

-The estimated value of the share-based LTIP grants are based on the price of ABB shares on the grant date, adjusted for expected foregone dividends during the vesting period.
-On the day of (5) vesting (April 27, 2023), the value of the share-based awards granted under the LTIP may vary from the above amounts due to changes in ABB's share price and the outcome of the performance factors.
-Payments totaling CHF 161,274 were made in 2020 on behalf of certain other former EC members, representing social security premium payments.
+(5) The estimated value of the share-based LTIP grants are based on the price of ABB shares on the grant date, adjusted for expected foregone dividends during the vesting period.
+On the day of vesting (April 27, 2023), the value of the share-based awards granted under the LTIP may vary from the above amounts due to changes in ABB's share price and the outcome of the performance factors.

+(6) Payments totaling CHF 161,274 were made in 2020 on behalf of certain other former EC members, representing social security premium payments.

-ABB paid Ulrich Spiesshofer in addition to the compensation related to the termination period, non-compete payments for the period May 1, 2020, to December 31, 2020, and related social (7)security payments totaling CHF 2,806,111.
+(7) ABB paid Ulrich Spiesshofer in addition to the compensation related to the termination period, non-compete payments for the period May 1, 2020, to December 31, 2020, and related social security payments totaling CHF 2,806,111.

-Compensation Exhibit 28: EC compensation in 2019
+Compensation Exhibit 40: LTIP grants in 2021